capjamesg/webtools.garden/README.md

 # webtools.garden

-[https://webtools.garden](webtools.garden) is a collection of web utilities.
+[webtools.garden](https://webtools.garden) is a collection of web utilities, such as a tool for turning a list of h-reviews into an interactive map.
 This repository contains the landing page that links to all projects in the web garden.

 ## License